Toxantron/scrumonline/README.md

 ## Idea

 Everyone who ever managed a software project using scrum will have either heard of or played planning poker.
 It is a simple tool to determine a stories/features complexity.
 For the detailed process refer to https://en.wikipedia.org/wiki/Planning_poker.
 So far there are a couple of apps where you can select a card and display it on the screen - but none of them offer a network collaboration mode.
+Some of the existing web apps are nowhere near responsive or come with too overloaded UIs.
 I want to create a simple web app where the Scrum Master can start a named session and all team members can join the session.

 ## Setup